Sher-Chowdhury/operator-sdk/doc/user-guide.md

 ```
 We'll used Size to set the number of pods in our deployment, we'll set this to '3' later on.
 As for MemcachedStatus, it will display a list of pod names at the bottom of the output for `kubectl get memcached cr-name -o yaml`.
 See further down for an example.

+the 'json' is used because kubernetes components communicate with eachother using json code.

+xxxxSpec is used add in custom spec into your crd defintiion.

+xxxStatus is used for CRs to use to report back info about it's status back to the Operator, I think.

 After modifying the `*_types.go` file always run the following command to update the generated code for that resource type: